 On the way to Aosta, it is well worth visiting the various manieri valdostani (country houses), which make the landscape even more evocative.

-Gressonay has impressive ski resorts from where the visitor, suitably equipped with skis, can cross the three valleys of the Monte Rosa, St Vincent, Courmayeur and Cogne resorts.
+Gressonay has impressive ski resorts whence, outfitted with skis, visitors can cross the three valleys of Monte Rosa: the St. Vincent, Courmayeur and Cogne resorts.

-Plus, it is possible to book skiing excursions in all the parks of the Province of Aosta, to enjoy the magnificence of the glacial areas and the beauty of the mountain tops.
-The Gran Paradiso National Park - inhabited by ibex, chamois and golden eagles - is the perfect place for hiking, mountain biking and horse riding.
-For the more adventurous there are hiking routes along the mountain paths of the Aosta Valley, while less expert enthusiasts can wander in woods and flatter areas, with snowshoes.
+Not only, but it is possible to book skiing excursions in any of the Province's parks and enjoy the magnificence of the glacial zones.
+The Gran Paradiso National Park - inhabited by ibex, chamois and golden eagles - is the perfect place for hiking, mountain biking and horseback riding.
+For the more adventurous, hiking routes line the mountain paths of the Aosta Valley, while less expert enthusiasts can wander in woods and flatter areas with snowshoes.

-Aosta is considered a heaven for winter sports, with 28 ski resorts which can satisfy any and every demand.
-For those who want to go up in the air, there are the annual international balloon rallies.
+Aosta is considered a haven for winter sports, with 28 ski resorts to satisfy any and every demand.
+For those who want to fly above the mountaintops, the are a is also known for its annual international balloon rallies.

-Fair enthusiasts will find satisfaction at the Fiera di Sant’Orso in Aosta, a must see international event dedicated to the creativity, refined talent and ingenuity of the “people of the mountains”.
-This is an area full of events, such as music festivals, stalls full of local crafts and food and wine specialities of the area.
+Finally, the Fiera di Sant’Orso in Aosta is a must see international event dedicated to the creativity, refined talent and ingenuity of mountain inhabitants.
+And no matter when you're in town, check your calendar for local events, music festivals, open-air markets and food and wine tastings.